zeebra/Z-Messenger/README.md

 # Z-Messenger
-A simple scalable chat application using ionic,angularjs,meteor
+A simple scalable chat application working prototype using ionic,angularjs 1.5 with meteor

-Still at developing stage